-Keihan Electric Railway is a private company that operates a number of rail lines in the Osaka, Kyoto, and Shiga areas.
-None of these rail lines pass through Osaka Station or connect with Umeda, and they are not covered by the Japan Rail Pass.
+Keihan Electric Railway is a private company that operates a number of rail lines in the Osaka, Kyoto and Shiga areas.
+None of these rail lines pass through Osaka Station or connect directly with Umeda, and they are not covered by the Japan Rail Pass.
 However, the Keihan Main Line is very convenient for commuting between certain areas of Osaka and Kyoto, and is especially useful for several major tourist locations in Kyoto.

 Traveling from Osaka to Kyoto

-In Osaka, the Nakanoshima Line from Nakanoshima Station connects with the Keihan Main Line at Osaka’s Temmabashi Station.
+In Osaka, the Nakanoshima Line from Nakanoshima Station connects with the Keihan Main Line at Temmabashi Station.
 Some trains run between Yodoyabashi and Demachiyanagi, and others run between Nakanoshima and Demachiyanagi.
-If you are returning to Osaka from Kyoto, you should if check if your train’s final destination is Yodoyabashi or Nakanoshima, in case you need to make a transfer at Temmabashi Station.
+If you are returning to Osaka from Kyoto, you should check if your train’s final destination is Yodoyabashi or Nakanoshima, in case you need to make a transfer at Temmabashi Station.

 Key Destinations